amgoncalves/sassy-twitter/README.md

 This project is licensed under the [MIT License](https://github.com/amgoncalves/sassy-twitter/blob/master/license.txt).

-## Acknnowledgments
+## Acknowledgments

-We would like to thank Professor Pito Salas, Zach Weis, and Ian Leeds for their invaluable guidance.
+We would like to thank Professor Pito Salas, Zach Weis, and Ian Leeds for their invaluable guidance in the completion of this project.

 ## Last Modified